-The Doctor of Ministry (DMin) program further equips pastors and other ministry leaders through a cohort-based learning model in which students learn with and from other seasoned ministry practitioners in the context of trusted peer relationships.
+The Doctor of Ministry (DMin) program further equips pastors and other ministry leaders for ministry in their particular settings.
+The goal is to learn with and from other seasoned ministry practitioners in the context of trusted peer relationships.
 The program helps participants fully integrate scholarship with practice through seminar settings which offer thought-provoking, in-depth exploration of real-life ministry issues and challenges.

 Participation in the DMin program is dependent upon acceptance following an Admissions evaluation of the applicant’s qualifications or MDiv equivalency, the availability of a particular cohort and faculty mentor, and the approval of the DMin committee.

 DMIN SCHOLARSHIP OPPORTUNITIES

 Covenant Seminary is offering a 75% scholarship for alumni taking the first course of their DMin program.
 The number of 75% scholarships is limited each year.

 After the first course, Covenant will match funds that alumni students receive from their churches, up to a maximum of 25% of tuition per course (25% from church, 25% from Covenant).
 The student is responsible for the remaining 50% of tuition.